jvorob/subleq-bootstrap/README.md

 The program gets in/output on stdin/stdout, sleqrun emulator prints debugging info on stderr, For a full program trace, run with `./sleqrun --debug BINARY`

+Note that to get a better feel for the speed of the code the emulator runs at 2MHZ by default.
+However, this is a bit misleading, given that SUBLEQ is not intended to be a sensible or performant architecture, with code taking something like 2x-10x more operations compared to a simple 16-bit CPU.
+To run faster, you can pass `--mhz N` to speed it up, something like 10 or 20 MHZ is able to compile the entire stack within a few seconds

 ## Assembler Bootstrapping